Former Lebanon PM Diab sues state over Beirut blast probe | Law-Order

 Former Lebanese Prime Minister Hassan Diab filed a suit against the Lebanese state on Wednesday over his prosecution by Beirut blast investigator judge Tarek Bitar, one day before a scheduled interrogation by the judge, local media reported.

-Along with a number of former ministers charged by Bitar, Diab has argued that the judge does not have the authority to prosecute him.
+Diab has argued that the judge does not have the authority to prosecute him, as have a number of former ministers charged by Bitar who have filed a slew of lawsuits and motions seeking to have the judge removed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)